Fantasia (singer): 2011–2016: Side Effects of You and The Definition Of

-2014–2017: The Definition Of... and Christmas After Midnight

 On October 16, 2014, Barrino was inducted into the North Carolina Music Hall of Fame.
 Barrino appeared on Dave Koz's new Christmas album, December 25, which consisted of a collection of Christmas-themed duets.
 The album was released on September 30, 2014.
 In November 2014, Barrino teamed up with former Destiny's Child member Michelle Williams on the remix of Williams' "If We Had Your Eyes".
 In November, Barrino announced that she had started work on her next album.
 She posted a short clip of her and R. Kelly in the studio on her official Instagram account.
 "No Time for It", the first single from the album, was released on January 7, 2016.
 Barrino is working with music executive and producer Ron Fair.

 Barrino toured with Anthony Hamilton beginning on April 21, 2016, in Buffalo, New York.
 The Definition Of... was released in the United States on July 29, 2016, and debuted at number six on the Billboard 200 Chart, selling 32,000 units The album also topped that week's Billboard R&B Albums Chart and was No. 2 on the Top R&B/Hip-Hop Album's chart making it Barrino's fourth top ten album.
 The new album featured two top 10 singles on the Adult R&B Songs airplay chart: "No Time for It", which peaked at number six, and "Sleeping with the One I Love", which peaked at number 9.

-After parting ways with longtime label home RCA Records, Barrino released Christmas After Midnight on October 6, 2017, via Concord.
-She promoted the album by embarking on the Christmas After Midnight Tour.